-This appeal process is described in the current edition of the code on Campus Affairs and Handbook of Policies and Regulations Applying to All Students.
-This publication is available from the Office of Admissions and Records, 901 W. Illinois.
+This appeal process is described in the current edition of the code on Student Code..
+This publication is available from the Office of Admissions and Records, 901 West Illinois, Urbana IL.

 A written appeal, together with supporting documentation, shall be presented to the Associate Dean for Academic Affairs.
 The Associate Dean may consult with the Graduate Programs Committee to determine if the grievance has merit.
 If the Associate Dean, or a majority of the committee, determines that the appeal has merit, a hearing body shall be constituted.